bloominstituteoftechnology/Secret-Gists/README.md

 ## Adding client-side encryption

 We will be using [TweetNaCL](https://github.com/dchest/tweetnacl-js#usage). nacl is a fairly simple cryptosystem - it makes good default decisions using modern but well-tested algorithms.
-The included package.json also installs tweetnacl-util, which provides utilities for encoding between strings and bytes.
+The included `package.json` also installs
+`tweetnacl-util`, which provides utilities for encoding between strings and bytes.
 You can load both in your code as follows:

 ```
 const nacl = require('tweetnacl');
 nacl.util = require('tweetnacl-util');
 ```

 Note that nacl prefers handling things as `Uint8Array` - that is, a bunch of numbers.
-You'll want to take a look at the nacl.util functions to translate between these and more user-friendly strings.
+You'll want to take a look at the `nacl.util` functions to translate between these and more user-friendly strings.

 ```
 > nacl.util = require('tweetnacl-util');